Kagigz/mocklet/README.md

 It's a simple, lightweight server that can return pre-configured responses to simulate API endpoints, making it ideal for testing and development environments without real API connectivity.

+## Why mocklet?

+You're on the plane, the train, or just have a shitty connection... but you need to test that end-to-end flow that involves calling an external API.

+You could update your code to mock that API call...
+OR you could just use mocklet, and replace the API endpoint with your local mocklet server!

+Go for the effortless option - just npm install mocklet!

 ## Features

 - Mock local HTTP endpoints with ease, with one command